Braedach/Wazuh-Project-LearningLab/README.md

 - The above command should give you a swag load of rules

+11. Note the default audit.rules from the reference are going to set of alerts within Wazuh.
+Mainly because Wazuh uses netstat along with the fact that you are going to use curl and wget.
+12. How you decide to handle this is up to you.

-11. Install sysmon for Linux (optional step - this will generate sysmon events for Linux that Wazuh can import later)
+13. Install sysmon for Linux (optional step - this will generate sysmon events for Linux that Wazuh can import later)
     - Reference: https://github.com/socfortress/Wazuh-Rules/tree/main/Sysmon%20Linux
     - Reference: https://github.com/Sysinternals/SysmonForLinux
     - Reference: https://github.com/Sysinternals/SysmonForLinux/blob/main/INSTALL.md